Pythagorean Theorem Formula

 Example 2

-- Forgetting to take square root for final answer
+- Forgetting to take the square root — solving for a side length requires undoing the square.

 Why This Formula Matters